TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.client.rst

 .. exception:: HTTPException

-   The base class of the other exceptions in this module.
-It is a subclass of :exc:`Exception`.
+   The base kundi of the other exceptions in this module.
+It is a subkundi of :exc:`Exception`.

 .. exception:: NotConnected

-   A subclass of :exc:`HTTPException`.
+   A subkundi of :exc:`HTTPException`.

 .. exception:: InvalidURL

-   A subclass of :exc:`HTTPException`, raised if a port is given and is either non-numeric or empty.
+   A subkundi of :exc:`HTTPException`, raised if a port is given and is either non-numeric or empty.

 .. exception:: UnknownProtocol

-   A subclass of :exc:`HTTPException`.
+   A subkundi of :exc:`HTTPException`.

 .. exception:: UnknownTransferEncoding

-   A subclass of :exc:`HTTPException`.
+   A subkundi of :exc:`HTTPException`.

 .. exception:: UnimplementedFileMode

-   A subclass of :exc:`HTTPException`.
+   A subkundi of :exc:`HTTPException`.

 .. exception:: IncompleteRead

-   A subclass of :exc:`HTTPException`.
+   A subkundi of :exc:`HTTPException`.

 .. exception:: ImproperConnectionState

-   A subclass of :exc:`HTTPException`.
+   A subkundi of :exc:`HTTPException`.

 .. exception:: CannotSendRequest

-   A subclass of :exc:`ImproperConnectionState`.
+   A subkundi of :exc:`ImproperConnectionState`.

 .. exception:: CannotSendHeader

-   A subclass of :exc:`ImproperConnectionState`.
+   A subkundi of :exc:`ImproperConnectionState`.

 .. exception:: ResponseNotReady

-   A subclass of :exc:`ImproperConnectionState`.
+   A subkundi of :exc:`ImproperConnectionState`.

 .. exception:: BadStatusLine

-   A subclass of :exc:`HTTPException`.
+   A subkundi of :exc:`HTTPException`.
 Raised if a server responds with a HTTP status code that we don't understand.

 .. exception:: LineTooLong

-   A subclass of :exc:`HTTPException`.
-Raised if an excessively long line is received in the HTTP protocol from the server.
+   A subkundi of :exc:`HTTPException`.
+Raised if an excessively long line is received in the HTTP protocol kutoka the server.

 .. exception:: RemoteDisconnected

-   A subclass of :exc:`ConnectionResetError` and :exc:`BadStatusLine`.
-Raised by :meth:`HTTPConnection.getresponse` when the attempt to read the response results in no data read from the connection, indicating that the remote end has closed the connection.
+   A subkundi of :exc:`ConnectionResetError` and :exc:`BadStatusLine`.
+Raised by :meth:`HTTPConnection.getresponse` when the attempt to read the response results in no data read kutoka the connection, indicating that the remote end has closed the connection.

    .. versionadded:: 3.5